SNEWS2/hop-SNalert-app/snews-app-tutorial.md

 But eventually, more than one significant message will be sent within in short time window.
 When this happens, the `model` will notice a "coincidence" between these significant messages, which trigger the app to send an alert message, which will appear in your first terminal.

-These alert messages mean that several different (mock) experiments might have observed the same astrophysical event, hinting at a possible Galactic Supernova!
+These alert messages mean that several different (mock) experiments might have observed the same astrophysical event, hinting at a possible galactic supernova!

 ## Extra